vtex-apps/io-documentation/docs/en/Recipes/store-management/debugging-performance-issues.md

 ## Step 2: Checking the effect of third-party apps

-One of the first actions to debug performance issues is to test the desired page without *Pixel apps*.
+One of the first actions to debug performance issues is to test the desired page without [Pixel apps](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-pixel-app).

 >ℹ️ *Pixel apps are applications that integrate a third-party solution into your store's website.*